oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ## You're a Validator!

-If you've made it this far you've properly connected your node to the network and you're now a Validator on the public testnet.
+If you've made it this far you've properly connected your node to the network and you're now a Validator on the Public Testnet.

 ### Maintenance Guides